-After receiving a request for a franchise in the U.S.A.,

-Alain and Marie Lenotre were invited to visit Houston in 1982.
+After receiving a request for a franchise in the U.S.A., Alain and Marie Lenotre were invited to visit Houston in 1982.
 They started their own business in Houston in 1984 with a retail pastry chain and a wholesale bakery.

 In 1998, they opened an international cooking and baking college, named Culinary Institute, Inc. (Doing Business As (DBA)-Culinary Institute Alain and Marie Lenotre), and began enrolling students.
 In November 2002, Culinary Institute Alain and Marie Lenotre first received accreditation from the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT) and in November 2003, Culinary Institute Alain and Marie Lenotre was authorized to administer Title IV programs, which gave qualified students access to federal grants and financial aid.
-In May 2006, two associate degree programs were accredited by ACCSCT and implemented, an Associate of Applied Science Degree in Culinary Arts and an Associate of Applied Science Degree in Baking and Pastry Arts.
-In June 2010, the Associate of Applied Science Degree in Baking and Pastry Arts programs received programmatic accreditation by the American Culinary Federation Education Foundation (ACFEF).
+In May 2006, two associate degree programs were accredited by ACCSCT and implemented, an Associate of Applied Science Degree in Culinary Arts and an Associate of Applied Science Degree in Culinary Arts.
+In June 2010, the Associate of Applied Science Degree in Culinary Arts and Associate of Applied Science Degree in Baking and Pastry Arts programs received programmatic accreditation by the American Culinary Federation Education Foundation (ACFEF).